-When you’re choosing a hedge trimmer, manoeuvrability should be at the forefront of your mind.
+When you’re choosing a hedge trimmer, maneuverability should be at the forefront of your mind.

 Remember what I said about hedgerows that curve inwards towards the top; you won’t be standing stationary while cutting in a single direction.
 You’ll need a tool that can easily be twisted and turned without placing strain on your arms or back and compromising safety.

-There are several features that affect the manoeuvrability of a hedge trimmer.
+There are several features that affect the maneuverability of a hedge trimmer.

-Firstly, the positioning of the motor can affect weight distribution.
-The further back the motor is positioned, the closer to your centre mass the weight will be, making it easier to handle.
+- Firstly, the positioning of the motor can affect weight distribution.
+The further back the motor is positioned, the closer to your center mass the weight will be, making it easier to handle.